About the Workgroup

 HPV vaccination represents a significant public health opportunity because it can prevent cervical cancer and other types of cancer from ever occurring.
 The focus of this subsection of the Cancer Plan is to promote statewide HPV vaccine awareness, HPV vaccine education for those who could benefit from the vaccination, and HPV vaccination uptake and completion of the series.

-The Cervical Cancer Workgroup holds a conference call on the fourth Friday of every month.
+The Cervical Cancer Workgroup holds a conference call on the third Friday of every month.

 2018 Cervical Cancer Conference